 How does ADNIC differentiate itself in a competitive insurance landscape?

 The key to ADNIC's strategy is that it is customer-centric.
 We have invested heavily in pursuing this approach by improving service delivery and developing our human resources.
-Investing in talent will inevitably translate to sustained success in the market, and this is how we differentiate ourselves in the industry and build the ADNIC brand.
+Investing in talent inevitably translates into sustained success in the market, which is how we differentiate ourselves and build the ADNIC brand.

 What cost pressures does ADNIC face, and what are the company's strategies to mitigate them?

 The main challenge is the severe level of unhealthy competition and price warring in the market, which, unfortunately, we expect to continue for some time.
 Similar to others in the region, the Dubai market is driven more by price, and the margin for loyalty is smaller in most cases.
 Interestingly, the SME segment is larger in Dubai than other Emirates, and that is considered in our approach to this market.
 Although there are large segments of the market in which price is the only driving factor for customer decision-making, ADNIC remains competitive by playing separately from other companies.
 We may not be always the best regarding price, though we compensate for those challenges by catering to clients who consider both price and service delivery.
 These clients, including corporate business and individual customers, are able to pay more for superior service.
 Of course, service expectations are continuously changing.
 ADNIC strives to continuously enhance the customer experience and service offering.
 New technologies allow us to explore and apply new delivery methods.
 For example, it has been observed that clients lose their patience over time; if one year they are happy to wait 10 minutes for a service, the following year they only expect to wait five.
 Automation allows ADNIC to shorten this time for walk-in customers.
 Moreover, we continuously update our mobile app, as our clients benchmark us against peer insurance companies as well as the major banking apps in the market.